 All Harvard Summer School students are automatically enrolled in the Harvard Summer School health insurance plan; the plan premium is included in the program fee.

-Please note: International SOS is not health insurance.
 Students are advised to become familiar with their health insurance provider provisions (including the Harvard Summer School plan and any additional insurance they may be carrying), and to understand the process for making claims from abroad.
 If out-of pocket medical expenses are incurred, the provider will indicate applicable reimbursement policies and procedures.

 Harvard Global Support Services (GSS)